AlexVery/Doxa-Divine-Quest/README.md

 </div>

-Another display of the UI's improvement is the *Settings* page accessed from the main menu (*Figure 21*) and in my Thesis on pg.
-56 (*Figure 48*).
+Another example of the UI's improvement is the *Settings* page accessed from the main menu (in my Thesis on pg.
+56 (*Figure 48*) and in the second version in *Figure 21*).
 In the first version there were settings that got completely removed (player's color - since the player now is an animated character).
-No sound settings were present, because it was added in the second version and the background was blank.
+No sound settings were present, because it was added in the second version and also the background was blank.
+The newer version is more user-friendly.

 <div align="center">